LGUG2Z/komorebi/README.md

-unmanage                                   Unmanage a window that was forcibly managed reload-configuration                       Reload ~/komorebi.ahk (if it exists) watch-configuration                        Enable or disable watching of ~/komorebi.ahk (if it exists) window-hiding-behaviour                    Set the window behaviour when switching workspaces / cycling stacks cross-monitor-move-behaviour               Set the behaviour when moving windows across monitor boundaries toggle-cross-monitor-move-behaviour        Toggle the behaviour when moving windows across monitor boundaries
+unmanage                                   Unmanage a window that was forcibly managed reload-configuration                       Reload ~/komorebi.ahk (if it exists) watch-configuration                        Enable or disable watching of ~/komorebi.ahk (if it exists) complete-configuration                     Signal that the final configuration option has been sent window-hiding-behaviour                    Set the window behaviour when switching workspaces / cycling stacks cross-monitor-move-behaviour               Set the behaviour when moving windows across monitor boundaries toggle-cross-monitor-move-behaviour        Toggle the behaviour when moving windows across monitor boundaries